-Please make cheques or postal orders payable to the ‘Born Free Foundation’.
+Please make cheques payable to the ‘Born Free Foundation’.
+Thank you!

-Yes!
-If you live abroad the extra postage will automatically be added when you join.
+Yes.
+If you live abroad, the extra postage will be added automatically.

-Yes!
+Yes.
 This is a great way for us to raise extra money for wildlife.
-Contact one of our team today to find out how.

-Born Free does not work with domestic or companion animals, although has affiliations with organisations working in these areas.
+Born Free does not work with domestic or companion animals, although we do have affiliations with organisations working in these areas.

 Born Free opposes the keeping of wild (or exotic) animals as pets.
 These animals are not domesticated in the way that animals such as dogs and cats are, and are therefore particularly susceptible to welfare problems when kept as pets.